Boomer Esiason: Boomer Esiason Foundation

-The Boomer Esiason Foundation (BEF) was formed soon after Esiason's son, Gunner, was diagnosed with Cystic Fibrosis in 1993.
+The Boomer Esiason Foundation (BEF) was formed soon after Esiason's son, Gunnar, was diagnosed with cystic fibrosis in 1993.
 The Foundation was built to fund research to find a cure for cystic fibrosis.
 It also provides scholarships, transplant grants, hospital grants, and education and awareness of CF to help provide a higher quality of life for people with CF. The foundation has raised in excess of $100 million, and has supported numerous hospitals, including Cincinnati Children's Hospital with the Gunnar H Esiason CF/Lung Center and Columbia Presbyterian in NYC with the Gunnar H Esiason Adult CF and Lung Program.
 In 2018, the foundation awarded over $400,000 in scholarships to almost 100 students.
 The foundation is located in New York City and runs numerous events around the country.
 The foundation annually receives four stars from Charity Navigator.

 In 1996, Esiason formed a partnership with Cantor Fitzgerald and Howard Lutnick (CEO) as the foundation offices were moved to the North Tower of the World Trade Center in lower Manhattan on the 101st floor, which was destroyed in 2001 in the September 11 attacks.
-All five full-time employees survived, as none were in the building at the time, but "Esiason figured he knew over 100 people personally" who were killed in the attack, including his best friend Tim O'Brien who was a partner at Cantor.
+All five full-time employees survived, as none were in the building at the time, but "Esiason figured he knew over 100 people personally" who were killed in the attack, including his best friend Tim O'Brien, who was a partner at Cantor.